TomPace101/nanopore_diffusion/notes.md

 expression_argument_values = {argument: value}

 _TODO_ refactor out re-usable components
-Weak form portions that could be used by various PNP solvers:
+Weak form portions that could be used by various PNP simulators:
 Imagine we have multiple ways of solving PNP, and they have a lot of basics in common.
 This may need to wait until that's actually the case, as that will make it more clear what's reusable and what isn't.